Cycletouring the

 coincides with the official rules of the road.
 You

-will need some time to acclimatize, so don't tackle
+will need some time to acclimatize (For instance

-the busiest city first if you can help it.
-But take
+busiest city first if you can help it.
+But take it

-it easy the first days and you will be ok because,
+easy the first days and you will be OK because,

-although it makes a poor epithaph, most drivers now
+although it makes a poor epitaph, most drivers now

 head on and it will still be the car-drivers fault